Harsha2581/test-Github/README.md

 # test-Github
-this is demo for Git &amp; Github class
+this is the demo for Git &amp; Github class.